 The importance of Henk Zeevat's new monograph cannot be overstated. [...]
 I recommend it to anyone who combines interests in language, logic, and computation [...].
 David Beaver, University of Texas at Austin

-> Celebrates the work of renowned philosopher of language Ernie Lepore
+> Topic is absolutely central to contemporary philosophy of language > Celebrates the work of renowned philosopher of language Ernie Lepore